Lior Arditti: Biography

 Arditti was born in Rehovot, Israel, lived in Herzliya, and is Jewish.
 His parents are Alex and Hana Arditti, and he has two younger sisters Dorit and Yael.
 He is 6 ft 5 in tall, and weighs 209 lb.
-He served three years in the Israeli Defense Forces before going to college.
+He served three years in the Israel Defense Forces before going to college.

 He played for Team Israel in the 1989 Maccabiah Games, winning a gold medal.

 Arditti attended Boston College ('91).
 Under NCAA age rules, he was limited to two years of eligibility.
-He played for the Boston College Eagles in 1989–91, his freshman and sophomore years.
+He played for the Boston College Eagles from 1989 to 1991, his freshman and sophomore years.
 In the second game of his college career, he scored 21 points against Dartmouth College on November 27, 1989.
 In 1989-90 he led the team with an .823 free throw percentage and a .456 three-point field goal percentage.

 He played in the Israel Basketball Premier League.
 Arditti competed from 1983 to 2001 for Israeli teams Maccabi Southern Tel Aviv, Maccabi Tel Aviv, Maccabi Ramat Gan, Hapoel Eilat, Hapoel Tel Aviv, Bnei Herzliya Basket, Hapoel Galil Elyon, and Maccabi Ra'anana.